 About acupuncture treatment

 Acupuncture treatment often brings welcome ‘side-benefits’.
 We go to the doctor with one problem, and treatment for that can cause unwanted side effects.
 When you come for acupuncture it’s almost impossible to treat you for one thing.
-We can’t make a diagnosis until we know everything about your health – it’s just the way the system of medicine works.
+I can’t make a diagnosis until we know everything about your health – it’s just the way the system of medicine works.
 Acupuncture treatment aims to reach the root cause of your symptoms, and so along the way you’ll find that other things begin to improve as well.

 How does acupuncture treatment work?

 Acupuncturists work with the concept of ‘Qi’, or life force.
-We assess the state of your Qi by taking your pulses at both wrists.
+I assess the state of your Qi by taking your pulses at both wrists.
 Although you can’t see Qi, you can certainly feel it.
 It’s what makes you feel alive.
 It’s what shifts inside you when you get angry, feel sad or fall in love.

 Qi should flow smoothly around your body to keep you in optimum health.
 All kinds of things can stop that from happening: poor diet, too many late nights, repeated emotional patterns, bad weather – the list is endless.
 If you put even a small dam in a river, it’s going to have consequences down-stream.
 Acupuncture points are a way of accessing the flow of energy to free up blocks – so ultimately it’s your own Qi that does the healing.